DarkSerpent/PokeTalk/README.md

 * ...Not really, I just couldn't be bothered to set it up.
 * I'm sorry.
 * Read the comments contained in the files for everything else!
+* NOTE!
+I did not include all the font files in "/style/fonts" due to one of them being licensed!
+Please check the README!

 ## Credits
 * tooltip code taken from w3schools